 In-depth knowledge of the project(s) chosen by your team is not required.
 However, we do expect you to have some expertise in the technologies used in the project.
 We also recommend getting acquainted with the project’s technical design and codebase once your team is accepted in the program.

 How much time does coaching take?

-- A couple of hours a day during office hours
+- 1-2 hours a day during office hours

 - Availability via chat or email, for important/urgent matters

 During the period of the Summer of Code (July-September 2017), we recommend around 1-2 hours a day of personal time plus chat or email.
 If it works best, in-person coaching can be "blocked" to a whole day or afternoon a week, making it easier for you to combine it with your day-to-day work.

 Coaches are not expected to work together with their students full-time!
 But from a student's perspective, as they will constantly run into problems they need help with, it is best for them and their progress if they have a coach at hand most of the time, which is why we recommend that coaching be shared between a few coaches.
 Each team must have at least 2 coaches, but is allowed to have more.

 We also encourage you to ask your company to become a Coaching Company.